apache/tvm/apps/cpp_rtvm/README.md

 them on the next runs, the compilation time was significantly decreased (more than 1000 times) and starts to be around 25 ms.

-To use such functionality, the developer have to set directory where the pre-compiled programs will be stored.
-To the `rtvm` application such example was added.
-After method `Load`, method `UsePreCompiledProgram` is called.
-This method passes directory where the pre-compiled kernels should be stored.
+To use such functionality, the developer have to pass parameter `--pre-compiled` to the `rtvm` and specify the file name where pre-compiled programs will be stored.
+If the pre-compiled file name was passed to the `rtvm` then After method `Load`, method `UsePreCompiledProgram` is called.
+This method loads pre-compiled programs if the file exists.
+In opposite case the file will be created and pre-compiled programs will be saved to this file.